On the relativistic effect in the Dirac--Fock theory: From HF problem to ``projected'' DF problem

 \section{From HF problem to ``projected'' DF problem}

-In this section, we are trying to understand the relationship between the HF ground-state energy and some DF energies associated with free picture (i.e., \eqref{eq:Ec-P} with $P^+=\Lambda^+_c$).
-More precisely, we are trying to prove the following. \begin{theorem}[From HF problem to ``projected'' DF problem] Let $q\leq z$ and let $\gamma_*^{\rm HF}$ be any HF minimizer of $E_q^{\rm HF}$.
+In this section, we are trying to understand the relationship between the HF ground-state energy and some DF energies associated with free picture (i.e., the state of electrons satisfy $\gamma=\Lambda^+_c \gamma \Lambda^+_c$).
+As explained in Section \ref{sec:3.4}, this is the first step to prove Theorem \ref{th:rela-effect} and Theorem \ref{th:rela-correction}.
+We will show the following. \begin{theorem}[From HF problem to ``projected'' DF problem] Let $q\leq z$ and let $\gamma_*^{\rm HF}$ be any HF minimizer of $E_q^{\rm HF}$.
 Then under Assumption \ref{ass:c}, we have